About Gregory Shea, Ph.D.

 Greg serves as President of Shea & Associates, Inc, Senior Fellow at Wharton Center for Leadership and Change Management and Senior Consultant at the Center for Applied Research.
 Greg consults extensively with individuals and organizations struggling with leadership challenges and effecting transformational changes ranging from organic growth to industry crises.

 Greg’s ability to explain and apply research based best practice has led to various awards including Wharton’s Excellence in Teaching Award.
 He currently holds several appointments at Wharton.
 He served as the Academic Director for the Johnson & Johnson/Wharton Program for Health System CEO’s and has served for 14 years as academic director for the Johnson & Johnson/Wharton Fellows Program for Nurse Executives; considered to be the most prestigious healthcare executive education programming in the country for executive nurse leaders.

 Breadth and depth Greg connects theory and practice, research and application.
 He has the depth borne of training and experience and he has the breadth to work with a wide range of people in a wide range of medium.
 His writing reflects this diversity.
 He publishing success spans from successfully publishing in the top academic journals in his fields to writing award winning books for working professionals.
 His published writing includes:

-- Leading Successful Change: 8 Keys to Making Change Work (2013) Wharton Digital Press
+- Leading Successful Change: 8 Keys to Success Revised and Updated (2020) Wharton School Press

 - Your Job Survival Guide: A Manual for Thriving in Change (2008) Financial Times Press